cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/saas-customers/provider-guides/shopify.md

 ### DNS CAA records

-Shopify issues SSL/TLS certificates for merchant domains using Let’s Encrypt.
-If you add any DNS CAA records, you must select Let’s Encrypt as the Certificate Authority (CA) or HTTPS connections may fail.
+Shopify issues SSL/TLS certificates for merchant domains using Let's Encrypt.
+If you add any DNS CAA records, you must select Let's Encrypt as the Certificate Authority (CA) or HTTPS connections may fail.

 For more details, refer to [CAA records](/ssl/edge-certificates/caa-records/#caa-records-added-by-cloudflare).